Not Pictured: Childhood destroying aftermath

 - Happens at least one in Happy Tree Friends.

 - Played for Laughs in The Simpsons: After Totally-Not-Mary-Poppins leaves the Simpsons via magic parasol, Homer is asked if they'll ever see her again, and he says he's sure they will.
-A few seconds afterwards, she get sucked into a jet turbine.
+A few seconds afterwards, while the family is looking the other way, she get sucked into a jet turbine.

 - In one of the episodes of the final season of I Am Weasel, I.R.
 Baboon tries to jump onto a grounded (but still moving) airplane after rescuing a cat from a tree.
 He gets caught in the engine and shredded.
 The engine then catches flames and causes the airplane to skid onto a hill in the background, where it explodes.